joakim/entofu/README.md

 //=> 'hello, world'
 ```

 These functions rely on JavaScript's [Encoding API](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API) to convert between UTF-8 and UTF-16.
-While this is widely supported, should the JavaScript runtime not support [`TextEncoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder) and [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder), use the underlying `encode` and `decode` functions instead to only work with byte arrays:
+While this is widely supported, should the JavaScript runtime not support [`TextEncoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder) and [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder), use the underlying `encode` and `decode` functions instead to work directly with byte arrays:

 ```js
 import { encode, decode } from 'entofu'